 Induction Day is the Saturday before the start of term, which in 2017 is Saturday 30th September.
 The day starts promptly at 10:00am and you must attend.
 This is the official start of the year, with welcome, introduction to key people (including your Tutor), free lunch and the annual college photograph.

-College Matriculation Dinner is a special dinner, provided by the College (free to you) to celebrate your Matriculation.
+College Matriculation Dinner is a special dinner, provided by the College (free to you) to celebrate your new membership of the College.
 You can find the date of your dinner on your confirmation letter.
 You will be given a form to complete on your Registration Day to confirm your attendance.

 The College and the University work together to offer the maximum possible support to all disabled students.
 The earlier we are aware of any disability, the better we are able to ensure that all the arrangements you require are in place before you start here (e.g. study skills support, suitable accommodation and exam access arrangements).
 You may also find that you are eligible for Disabled Students’ Allowances (DSAs) or other available funding to support your needs.
 If you would like support, please contact the College’s Disability Equality Officer.
 The University’s Disability Resource Centre can provide further guidance, tel: +44 1223 332301, email: firstname.lastname@example.org.